Human Rights

 (1) Education and Training Within the Group

-From time to time, the Ajinomoto Group holds training and briefing sessions on business and human rights for directors, employees, and business partners.
+The Ajinomoto Group holds training and briefing sessions on business and human rights for directors, employees, and business partners as needed.

 (2)Compliance with Laws and Regulations on Respect for Human Rights in Each Country